nkespiritu/minimal-mistakes/_pages/about.md

 ### What I'm up to these days

   :weight_lifting_woman: working on R projects \
   :black_nib: writing some articles about building an end-to-end data architecture and building documentation using Sphinx (all in the pipeline for now!) \
   :cherry_blossom: continuously improving my website (if you have any tips or suggestions, let me know!)

+*Last updated: August 13, 2021*